-(Marty Black and Jacob Marsh look into the room from the main entrance to the study.
-They are wearing masks, and are visible to the audience but not to Mrs. Baker or Poirot)
+(Marty Black and Jacob Marsh look into the room wearing masks, they are visible to the audience but not to Mrs. Baker or Poirot)

 Mrs. Baker I should wash your mouth out with soap, I should!

 Poirot I'd love to see you try!
 I knew it!
 You were sleeping with the old man!